-The first thing that the author insists upon is that you need to save money.
-If you do not save any money, it should be obvious that you are not going to end up rich.
+The first thing that the author of How Millennials Can Get Rich Slowly insists upon is that you need to save money.
+If you do not save any money, it should be evident that you are not going to end up rich.

 Now, how much do you need to save?
-This is a more difficult question.
+This question is more complicated.
 The author states that if you want to retire in 40 years, you should save 15% of your income.
-If you want to retire earlier (Early Retirement!), you will need to save much more of your income.
+If you are going to retire earlier (Early Retirement!), you will need to save much more of your income.
 I think that people should try to save as much as they can reasonably save.

 Before you can save money, you need to get out of debt.
-This is very important!
+This phase is very important!
 Your debt is costing you a lot.
 Maybe a lot more than you think.
 There is an exception to that rule.
 You should max out your out employer-matched contribution plan such as your 401(k) (United States) or your second pillar (Switzerland).
 The returns on these plans are very high.
-In fact, they are high enough that they are higher than the worst credit card rates.
+They are high enough that they are higher than the worst credit card rates.

-As to how to save money, the author does not go into details.
-You should get frugal in order to increase your savings rate.
+As to how to save money, the author does not go into detail.
+You should get frugal to increase your savings rate.
 There are many ways to be more frugal.
 You could start with your food budget.
 Then, you should work out through all your budget expenses and try to reduce them.
-This is a lot of work.
+Reducing your budget is a lot of work.
 But if you want to increase your savings, you will have to do it.

 You need to understand finance!

 Finance isn’t rocket science, but you’d better understand it clearly